-- Annual revegetation monitoring for a minimum of 5 years or until the revegetation is deemed successful based on the defined success criteria. - Herbicide treatments on noxious weeds, as necessary in areas of encroachment. - Watering shrubs and trees in the visual barriers during drought conditions to prevent plant mortality.
+- Annual revegetation monitoring for a minimum of 5 years or until the revegetation is deemed successful based on the defined success criteria. - Herbicide treatments on noxious weeds, as necessary in areas of encroachment within the perimeter fencing. - Watering shrubs and trees in the visual barriers during drought conditions to prevent plant mortality.